 Highly refined, fast foods and junk foods can make you constipated.
 So avoid them.

 Red meat also can cause constipation.
 A vegetarian diet is gentler on the gut and more likely to result in no constipation problems.
 So have lots of fruit and vegetables rather than meat if constipation is a problem.

 All iron tablets can cause constipation.
 If you have an iron deficiency anaemia then alternative measures of correcting this may need to be considered which don’t cause constipation.

-If constipated then sometimes a over-the-counter medication such as Metamucil, Movicol, Normacol, Fibergel, Senokot or Agarol may be needed.
-Sometimes a glycerol or Durolax suppository is needed.
+If constipated then sometimes a over-the-counter medication such as Metamucil, Movicol, Normacol, Fybogel, Senokot or Agarol may be needed.
+Sometimes a glycerol or Dulcolax suppository is needed.
 All these medications are safe in pregnancy.
 It is better to use one than strain on the toilet.

 Also try this recipe: frozen blueberries, 2 strawberries, 2 oranges juiced and 2 kiwi fruit all blended together.
 Sounds nice?
 It should get you going again!

 Constipation is a common problem again.
 It is better to use the above strategies than strain.

 Straining in the postpartum period can cause/exacerbate haemorrhoids.
 Also hard faeces can result in an anal fissure.